 - destroy or damage rock, soil or stone by drilling, cutting, blasting, carving, digging, painting or similar,

-- break branches, fell or in any other way damage living or dead trees and bushes or damage the vegetation in general by digging up plants,
+- break branches, fell or in any other way damage living or dead trees or damage the vegetation in general,

 - bring dogs that are not on a leash,

 - make a fire outside of designated sites,